MidAmerican Energy Foundation

 -

-Email simplicity works in your favor: The informal email application process means you don't need elaborate online submissions, but you should still be thorough, professional, and include all required documentation (especially the IRS determination letter).
+Email simplicity works in your favour: The informal email application process means you don't need elaborate online submissions, but you should still be thorough, professional, and include all required documentation (especially the IRS determination letter).

 -